saumya103/Network-Scanner/README.md

 # Network-Scanner
-The objective of this project is to create a Python-based network scanner that detects active devices in a given IP range
+The objective of this project is to create a Python-based network scanner that detects active devices in a given IP range.